-Habitat conditions in this area have been impacted by severe drought conditions in recent years.
-According to Community Environmental Monitoring and Planning (CEMP) precipitation data from February 2022 to February 2023, Tonopah received 91% of the 30-year average.
+Severe, prolonged drought has impacted the habitat and wildlife in this area for several years, though late summer and early winter precipitation has exceeded recent trends.
+According to Community Environmental Monitoring and Planning (CEMP) precipitation data from February 2022 to February 2023, Tonopah received 91% of the 30-year average annual rainfall.
 Fall and winter precipitation (July, August, and September) resulted in 59% of the 2022-2023 precipitation total.
-Rainfall during these months was historically high, however, this area remains in a state of extreme drought despite short periods of reprieve.
-To increase access to free water, the Falcon guzzler project was completed in January 2023, and the Department conducted an emergency water haul to the Eagle Basin guzzler during September surveys despite recent precipitation; both guzzlers are in Unit 254.
+Rainfall during these months was historically high-however, this area remains in a state of extreme drought despite short periods of reprieve.
+To increase access to free water, the Falcon guzzler project was completed in January 2023, and the NDOW conducted an emergency water haul to the Eagle Basin guzzler during September surveys despite recent precipitation; both guzzlers are in Unit 254.
 Drought cycles impact both the quantity and quality of forage available for wildlife at a given time, and prolonged drought may stress plants beyond the levels of tolerance and recovery.
+The NDOW will continue monitoring the habitat conditions in this area and conduct restoration as needed.
 In addition to poor forage and water availability brought on by drought, wildlife in Area 25 must compete with feral horses and burros for the increasingly limited resources.
-Gathers in 2018 and 2019 removed nearly 1,000 feral burros from the Bullfrog HMA in Unit 253, where an appropriate management level (AML) was set at 55-91 animals.
+Gathers in 2018 and 2019 removed nearly 1,000 feral burros from the Bullfrog HMA in Unit 253, where an AML was set at 55-91 animals.
 In 2021, an emergency feral horse gather was conducted within the Stone Cabin HMA that includes both Area 16 and 25.
-The BLM gathered 322 horses (below the planned 450).
-Native ungulates may only see short-term benefits from this gather as feral horse herds are expected to grow up-to 20%, annually.
+The BLM gathered 322 horses, well below the planned 450.
+Native wildlife may only see short-term benefits from this gather as feral horse herds are expected to grow up-to 20%, annually.

 A post-season antelope survey was conducted in Unit 251 during September 2022.
-The survey yielded a sample of 114 antelope, which were classified as 19 bucks, 81 does, and 14 fawns.
-In comparison, the 2021 survey yielded a sample of 284 antelope which were classified as 65 bucks, 206 does, and 13 fawns.
+The survey yielded a sample of 114 antelope, which were classified as 19 bucks:81 does:14 fawns.
+In comparison, the 2021 survey yielded a sample of 284 antelope which were classified as 65 bucks:206 does:13 fawns.

 The Unit 251 antelope population is slightly decreasing due to low fawn recruitment.
-Drought conditions are apparent in the rangelands while the agriculture pivots offer refuge.
+Drought conditions are apparent in the range lands while the agriculture pivots offer refuge.
 These antelope use agricultural lands during dry periods which has helped ease the decrease in fawn to doe ratios until recently.
-The appeal of agricultural lands is drawing more animals to the area at an increasing rate from the Nevada Test and Training Range (NTTR).
+The appeal of agricultural lands is drawing more animals to the area at an increasing rate from the NTTR.
 These animals are, at times, not available for harvest due to access restrictions.
 These movements are considered in the population modeling and quota recommendation process.
 The recent extreme drought conditions are likely the cause of low fawn ratios.
 Feral horse populations are increasing at an exponential rate within Unit 251, depleting natural springs and reducing available forage in the Stone Cabin Valley.
 Above average fall rains and winter moisture will help this herd tremendously.